apify/apify-client-js/docs/index.md

 ## Authentication and Initialization

 To use the client, you need an [API token](https://docs.apify.com/platform/integrations/api#api-token).
-You can find your token under integrations in [Apify Console](https://console.apify.com/account/integrations).
+You can find your token under [Integrations](https://console.apify.com/account/integrations) tab in Apify Console.
 Copy the token and initialize the client by providing the token (`MY-APIFY-TOKEN`) as a parameter to the `ApifyClient` constructor.

 ```js
 // ES5 example import